Morsmalleo/AhMyth/UPGRADES.md

 #
 - [ ] 07: Integrate APK obfuscation to avoid the payload being decompiled after deployment.
 #
-- [ ] 10: Add a Settings Tab to contain functions for...
-- Changing the Background of the Users AhMyth GUI using suitable images
-- Switching Between a the current Light Theme and a new Dark Theme
-#
-- [ ] 13.
-Test AhMyth on Android via the use of apache cordova considering that apache cordova uses electron to produce mobile apps
+- [ ] 08.
+Test AhMyth on Android via the use of apache cordova considering that apache cordova uses a cordova version of electron to produce mobile apps